3 Helpful Ways on How to Pray so God Will Listen

-Thesaid, “when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship him” (Jhn 4:23).
-However, we usually don’t quiet before the Lord and use our hearts to pray to Him.
-Sometimes our tips seem to move, but our hearts are upset, filling with household matters and jobs; sometimes we only move our lips but don’t stir our hearts, going through the motions to speak some words without a sincere attitude; we often make great, empty talk with inaccurate words.
-For example, our love of parents and careers exceeds our love to the Lord.
+The Lord Jesus said, “When the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him” (John 4:23).
+However, we usually don’t quiet our heart before the Lord and don’t use our hearts to pray to Him.
+Sometimes our lips seem to move, but our hearts are upset, filled with household matters and our jobs; sometimes we only move our lips but don’t stir our hearts, going through the motions to speak some words without a sincere attitude; we often make great empty talks with inaccurate words.
+For example, our love for our parents and careers exceeds our love to the Lord.
 Nevertheless, we pray, “God, I love You!”
-When we encounter something untoward in family, we are negative and complain the Lord, but we thank the Lord and praise Him in prayers. … If we don’t pray to God with sincere heart but make great and empty talk and say some words which are contrary to our own convictions to God, then we are going through the emotions and cheating the Lord.
+When we encounter something in our families, we are negative and complain to the Lord, but we thank the Lord and praise Him in prayers.
+If we don’t pray to God with a sincere heart but make great and empty talks and say some words which are contrary to our own convictions to God, then we are going through the motions and cheating the Lord.
 He will not listen to this kind of prayers at all.

-Reason 2: We pray to God with wrong intentions and aims, and often ask Him for blessings without obedience.
+2. Do we pray to God with wrong intentions and aims, and often ask Him for blessings without obedience?

-Most of the time, it seems that we are praying to God in an honest way, but we are often making demands of Him: those with no jobs ask for a job; those with no children ask for a child; we ask God to have our diseases healed or deal with our issues at home; businessmen pray for earning more money; students pray to God to bless them intelligence and wisdom; the young pray for a good job, while the old for the absence of disease or misfortune and spending the rest of their days in peace.
+Most of the time, it seems that we are praying to God in an honest way, but we are often making demands of Him: those with no jobs ask for a job; those with no children ask for a child; we ask God to have our diseases healed or deal with our issues at home; businessmen pray for earning more money; students pray to God to bless them with intelligence and wisdom; the young pray for a good job, while the old for the absence of disease or misfortune and spending the rest of their days in peace.
 When in peace, we pray to thank and praise the Lord with a desire of asking Him to protect us forever; when in tribulations and trials, we disobey God’s orchestrations and arrangements, wanting Him to take away the bitter cup.
-Also we stand in a wrong place to make demands on God and hope He can do everything according to our will. … As a result, the more we pray in this way, the further we stray from God, for this kind of prayer is making a deal with God and there is no true faith in and true love to God.
+Also we stand in a wrong place to make demands on God and hope He can do everything according to our will.
+As a result, the more we pray in this way, the further we stray from God, for this kind of prayer is making a deal with God and there is no true faith or true love for God in it.
 We are making use of Him to achieve our own objectives.
-Just as the Lord said, “This people draws near to me with their mouth, and honors me with their lips; but their heart is far from me” (Mat 15:8).
+Just as the Lord said, “This people draws near to me with their mouth, and honors me with their lips; but their heart is far from me” (Matthew 15:8).
 God will never listen to this kind of prayer.

 First, worship God with heart and honesty, speak to Him the true words in our hearts.